cb-nw-3/m3-1-node--introduction/__lecture/lecture-1-introduction.md

 This will add a module to the node_modules folder as well as update the `package.json` file.

 ---

+fiel .gitignore in visual studip : don't want git to track

 To install all of a project's dependencies, you type `yarn install`.